Medical Ambassadors International: History

 However, this shift in strategy created confusion, as many thought that MAI assisted in health clinics, whereas they were now focused on education and prevention in regards to health.
 As a result, in 2006, MAI changed its name to LifeWind International, so as to address these issues of confusion between its name and its work.
 During the Great Recession, LifeWind suffered substantial losses of donors and was near bankruptcy.
 It was able to regain its footing after the recession and it continued to expand its reach globally.
 It also returned to its original name due to greater name recognition.

 When Paul resigned from MAI, the LifeWind International Board of Directors requested Dr. John and Madelle Payne return from Nairobi, Kenya, where they served as MAI's East Africa Regional Coordinators, to lead the work.
 They assumed leadership in July 2009.

 Over time, new programs were developed with Women's Cycle of Life, Disability CHE, and others.
 MAI continued to cooperate with other organizations, leading to the formation of a global CHE network.

 The Paynes retired in June 2017 and began a part-time position as MAI Advancement Facilitators.
 The Board Search Committee offered the President's role to Dr. Ravi Jayakaran, who was working as a strategic development leader with the e3Partners and I Am Second organizations in Texas.
 In 2017, Jayakaran took over as president of MAI.

 Community Health Education

-CHE is a program dedicated to educating communities to identify their problems and solve them with little to no outside influence.
-CHE's goal is a holistic one, designed to address all aspects of a person's health.
+CHE is a program dedicated to educating communities to identify their problems and solve them with little to no outside influence.C HE's goal is a holistic one, designed to address all aspects of a person's health.
 Prospective community members are taught simple lessons that they can then go and teach to their neighbors.
 In this way, communities become self-sustaining, instead of relying on outside help to alleviate their needs.
 CHE is used by a host of various organizations, and a global CHE network was created to connect those organizations together, as well as to provide a place for individuals interested in CHE to see what organizations include in their work.
 This program is now being taught in 126 countries.